Prerequisites

 Theme management

+To simplify the deployment of updates and make it as seamless as possible, the theme’s release is based on the information provided in its stylesheet header.
 You simply need to publish a zip file of your theme (the folder name inside the zip should match the theme’s slug).
-If the slug does not exist in your organization, the theme will be created; otherwise, a new version will be created.
+If the slug does not exist in your organization, the theme will be created; otherwise, a new version will be created.When you publish an update, the version number needs to be unique and greater than the latest version.

 File Header requirement

-This is the minimum header of your style.css
+This is the minimum header of yourstyle.css

 file:

-The Update URI
+Update URI

 property is mandatory because it tells WordPress to check the wp-content.io registry instead of the official repository.